 MFI is a registered charity and is fully compliant with the Charities Governance Code.
-MFI's future vision is to continue to focus on supporting established or expanding small business with loans and mentoring support and aiding job creation in all areas of the country.
-These supports will be delivered through a range of loan products structured to meet the stage of business of our customers or through emergency support funds such as our Covid-19 Loan or our Brexit Loan.
+MFI's future vision is to continue to focus on supporting start-up or expanding small business with loans and mentoring support and aiding job creation in all areas of the country.
+These supports will be delivered through a range of loan products structured to meet the stage of business of our customers or through emergency support funds as required in support of Government policy.
 In 2021 MFI launched its first dedicated Green product which funds the transition from fossil fuel to electric vehicle for owner drivers of public service vehicles.
 Sustainability is core to MFI and we look forward to supporting the transition to a more sustainable environment.

 None of this would be possible and MFI, as a not-for-profit lender would not exist, without the support MFI receives through the Department of Enterprise, Trade and Employment and the European Investment Fund.
-Leo Varadkar, Tánaiste and the Minister for Enterprise, Trade and Employment and Damien English, the Minister of State with responsibility for Employment Affairs and Retail Businesses and their officials at the Department of Enterprise, Trade and Employment provide funding, advice and assistance which are all critical to ensuring the long term success of MFI.
+Simon Coveney, the Minister for Enterprise, Trade and Employment and his officials at the Department of Enterprise, Trade and Employment provide funding, advice and assistance which are all critical to ensuring the long-term success of MFI.
 They are an integral part of the success of the Microenterprise Loan Fund Scheme.
-I would like to extend our appreciation to the Ministers and their Department for their ongoing support throughout 2021.
+I would like to extend our appreciation to the Minister and his Department for their ongoing support throughout 2022.

 MFI avails of European Investment Fund support through a number of guarantee products including the European Commission's EU Programme for Employment and Social Innovation (EaSI) and the Pan European Guarantee Fund in response to Covid-19.
+On 29th December 2022 MFI signed the documentation with EIF under the InvestEU Guarantee which provides guarantee cover for loans disbursed over a 3-year period.
 These guarantees are integral to our business model and our ability to support vulnerable but essential businesses across Ireland.

-MFI thanks our primary partner, The Local Enterprise Office (LEO) Network, for their ongoing support in assisting microenterprises with their loan applications, business training and mentoring support.
+MFI thanks our primary partner, The Local Enterprise Office (LEO) Network, for their ongoing support in assisting microenterprises with their Ioan applications, business training and mentoring support.
 This mentoring support is vital to the viability and sustainability of our customers.
 We wish the LEOs continued success and look forward to working closer on further joint initiatives.

-MFI acknowledges and appreciates the continued support of our other partners, Bank of Ireland, AIB, Ulster Bank and Permanent TSB and the Local Development Companies and newer partners such as Udaras Na Gaeltacht and Enterprise Ireland who continue to be a welcome and increasing source of loan applications.
+MFI acknowledges and appreciates the continued support of our other partners, Bank of Ireland, AIB, Ulster Bank and Permanent TSB and the Local Development Companies and newer partners such as Udaras na Gaeltachta and Enterprise Ireland who continue to be a welcome source of loan applications.